gwillz/EagleEye/README.md

 - execute the setup.py `$ python setup.py build`
 - check for errors in the output (good luck)
 - open the new `build` folder, look for a `lib.win32` or `lib.win-amd64`
-- copy the pyvicon.pyd back into the root `python_vicon` folder
+- copy the `pyvicon.pyd` back into the root `python_vicon` folder

 2 Pipeline Overview
 -------------------
 ![Data Flow](assets/dataflow.png)

-TODO description
+This describes the overall process (top-to-bottom).
+Objects are recorded by two methods; camera and Vicon.
+The camera data is processed by the annotation tool while the mapping methods collect calibrations and convert the Vicon data into 2D data.
+The two datasets are then compared in a final tool and evaulated.

 3 Core Tools